elementor/elementor/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added unittests to verify the code works as intended
 - [ ] Docs have been added / updated (for bug fixes / features)
 - [ ] This code does not break any APIs
-- [ ] I have tested this code against relevant plugins
+- [ ] I have tested this code against relevant 3rd party plugins

 Fixes #